 As technology advances and awareness of our threats to the environment increases, environmental issues will become more prominent in all aspects of life.
-More people recognise the consequences of having a lifestyle that negatively affects the environment—people have increasingly became conscious about the impact of our food, transport, clothing, household and body product purchases.
+Even city dwellers are recognising the consequences of having a lifestyle that negatively affects the environment—people have increasingly became conscious about the impact of our food, transport, clothing, household and body product purchases.

 When it comes to building a house, the idea of green has also become important.
 Sustainability, maintaining a harmonious relationship with the Earth, and efficiency are all aspects of green living.
 These concepts can be incorporated into the design of a home.